-Peter V. Leparulo Chairman and Chief Executive Officer
+Peter V. Leparulo

-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS
+Chairman and Chief Executive Officer

-To be held June 23, 2011
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS To be held June 6, 2013

-The 2011 Annual Meeting of Stockholders of Novatel Wireless, Inc., a Delaware corporation (the "Company"), will be held on Thursday, June 23, 2010, at 2:00 p.m., local time, at the Woodfin Hotel, 10044 Pacific Mesa Blvd., San Diego, California 92121.
+The 2013 Annual Meeting of Stockholders of Novatel Wireless, Inc., a Delaware corporation (the "Company"), will be held on Thursday, June 6, 2013, at 2:00 p.m., local time, at the Hyatt House San Diego, 10044 Pacific Mesa Blvd., San Diego, California 92121.
 The meeting will be held for the following purposes:

-- 1. To elect two directors to serve until the 2014 Annual Meeting of Stockholders; - 2.
+- 1. To elect three directors to serve until the 2016 Annual Meeting of Stockholders; - 2.
 To amend the Company's 2000 Employee Stock Purchase Plan to increase the number of shares issuable under the plan; - 3.
 To amend the Company's 2009 Omnibus Incentive Compensation Plan to increase the number of shares issuable under the plan; - 4.
-To hold an advisory vote on the compensation of the Company's named executive officers; - 5.
-To hold an advisory vote on the frequency of the advisory vote on compensation of the Company's named executive officers; and - 6.
-To ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for 2011.
+To hold an advisory vote on the compensation of the Company's named executive officers; and - 5.
+To ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for 2013.

 Information concerning the matters to be voted upon at the meeting is set forth in the accompanying Proxy Statement.
-Holders of record of the Company's common stock as of the close of business on May 6, 2011, are entitled to notice of, and to vote at, the annual meeting.
+Holders of record of the Company's common stock as of the close of business on April 17, 2013 are entitled to notice of, and to vote at, the annual meeting.